lydra4/OmniAnswer/README.md

 3. **Set up environment variables:**

-Create a `.env` file in the project root with your API keys:
+Create a `.env` file in the src folder with your API keys:

 ```bash
 OPENAI_API_KEY=your_openai_key_here